tilebox/berlin-aerospace-hackathon/README.md

 Map the invisible highways in the sky where aircraft can fly at Mach 1.1–1.3 without creating sonic booms that reach the ground.

-​This is where Mach cutoff physics meets real-time atmospheric modeling, you’ll use temperature and wind gradients to find where shockwaves bend upward and vanish before touching Earth’s surface.
+This is where Mach cutoff physics meets real-time atmospheric modeling, you’ll use temperature and wind gradients to find where shockwaves bend upward and vanish before touching Earth’s surface.

 [🧩 Resources](/challenge_1) | [⚙️ Notebook](/challenge_1/Supersonic_Boomless_Flight_Corridor_Mapper_Challenge.ipynb)